tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 -   **RSNULL** - See [RFC2437], a specialized use-case to enable certain TLS scenarios.

 ###  <a name="BKMK_RSA-HSMAlgorithms"></a> RSA-HSM algorithms
 The following algorithm identifiers are supported with RSA-HSM keys in Azure Key Vault.

+### <a name="BKMK_Cryptographic"></a> Cryptographic protection

+The cryptographic modules that Azure Key Vault uses, whether HSM or software, are FIPS validated.
+You don’t need to do anything special to run in FIPS mode.
+If you **create** or **import** keys as HSM-protected (kty=RSA-HSM), they are guaranteed to be processed inside HSMs validated to FIPS 140-2 Level 2 or higher.
+If you **create** or **import** keys as software-protected (kty=RSA) then they are processed inside cryptographic modules validated to FIPS 140-2 Level 1 or higher.
+For more information, see [Keys and key types](about-keys--secrets-and-certificates.md#BKMK_KeyTypes).

 #### WRAP/UNWRAP, ENCRYPT/DECRYPT